COSC3020/quicksort-pivot-22dcolli-1/README.md

 LIG, LGI, GIL, IGL, ILG, GLI

 Then, using the image and details provided by slide 34, we can calculate probabilities for each of these groups of permutations(i.e 1/2 for good pivot, 1/4 for less than or greater than).
-We can also remember that the middle-of-three strategy needs to choose an option with the ideal as the middle element, whcih leaves us these options

 LLL = $(\frac{1}{4})^3 * 1 = \frac{1}{64}$